-State Reports Mosquitoes Positive for West Nile Virus in Five Towns
+State Reports Mosquitoes Positive for West Nile Virus in Four Towns

-Hartford - The State Mosquito Management Program today announced that mosquitoes trapped July 24-30, 2008 in Fairfield, Glastonbury, Stratford, West Haven, and Wethersfield have tested positive for West Nile virus (WNV).
-These are the first WNV-positive mosquitoes identified in these five towns by the Connecticut Agricultural Experiment Station (CAES) this year.
+Hartford - The State Mosquito Management Program today announced that mosquitoes trapped July 31- August 4, 2008 in New Canaan, Shelton, Westport, and Wilton have tested positive for West Nile virus (WNV).
+These are the first WNV-positive mosquitoes identified in these four towns by the Connecticut Agricultural Experiment Station (CAES) this year.

 The positive mosquitoes included Culex species.
-These are common mosquitoes found in Connecticut and have played a role in the spread of WNV in this area in prior years.
+These are common mosquitoes found in Connecticut and have played an important role in the spread of WNV in this area in prior years.

-So far this summer, positive mosquitoes have been identified in 16 towns - Bridgeport, Darien, East Haven, Fairfield, Glastonbury, Greenwich, Hamden, Hartford, Milford, New Haven, Norwalk, Stamford, Stonington, Stratford, West Haven, and Wethersfield.
-A resident of Sherman, who became ill during the third week of June, tested positive for WNV infection.
+So far this summer, positive mosquitoes have been identified in 20 towns - Bridgeport, Darien, East Haven, Fairfield, Glastonbury, Greenwich, Hamden, Hartford, Milford, New Canaan, New Haven, Norwalk, Shelton, Stamford, Stonington, Stratford, West Haven, Westport, Wethersfield, and Wilton.
+A resident of Sherman became ill during the third week of June with WNV infection.

-"We collected West Nile virus positive mosquitoes in five additional towns for the first time this season and continue to find positive mosquitoes in previously identified locations," said Theodore G. Andreadis, Ph.D., Chief Medical Entomologist, CAES.
-"Based on results so far we should anticipate increasing risk of human infections over the next two months."
+"We collected West Nile virus positive mosquitoes in four additional towns and just as importantly continue to find positive mosquitoes in previously identified locations," said Theodore G. Andreadis, Ph.D., Chief Medical Entomologist, CAES.
+"The numbers of infected mosquitoes are rising increasing risk of human infections over the next several weeks."